petsk0/sus/README.md

 Insert the URL you wish to shorten into the top text field and press enter (or click the button).
 Then retrieve your shortened URL from the bottom text field.

+Closing the server is done by sending a SIGINT signal to the process (for example by pressing Ctrl+C in the terminal).

 ##### Caveats

 sus will shorten relative URL paths without prefixing them with schemes or domain names!